Veteran Student Information

 For information on determining academic load for veteran's certification purposes, see the Academic Load for Master's Program.

 A VA Student is a student who receives educational assistance for all, or part of the student’s charges paid directly from the U.S. Department of Veterans Affairs.
 Any VA student who receives less than a 100% educational assistance benefit from VA must either immediately pay the remaining portion of the student’s charges or complete a Payment Plan for the remaining portion of the student’s charges.
 All balances must be paid as agreed or the actions under the section titled “Actions for Unpaid Accounts” may result.
-In compliance with Title 38 United States Code Section 3679(e), neither the Actions for Unpaid Accounts” nor any other penalty/late fee will be imposed on any student covered under chapter 31 (Vocational Rehabilitation & Employment) or chapter 33 (Post-9/11) VA benefits due to delayed disbursement of funding from VA.
+In compliance with Title 38 United States Code Section 3679(e), neither the Actions for Unpaid Accounts” nor any other penalty/late fee will be imposed on any student covered under chapter 31 (Veterans Readiness & Employment) or chapter 33 (Post-9/11) VA benefits due to delayed disbursement of funding from VA.

 Fee Waivers for Veterans